 Residential versus commercial.
-The Seattle Energy Code chapters that apply to your project depend on whether your project is residential or commercial.
+The Seattle Energy Code chapters that apply to your project depend on whether your project is a "residential building" or a "commercial building" as defined in the energy code.
 See below for a breakout of the chapters by each version of the code.

 - Chapters 1-10: Single-family homes, duplexes, and townhouses

 - Chapters 11-15: Multifamily buildings, without Seattle amendments